KRR-Oxford/DeepOnto/README.md

   A package for ontology engineering with deep learning.
 </p>

-## News

-- [25 July 2022]: Under major maintainenance and update, please use older commits for stable usage.

 ## About <!-- {docsify-ignore} -->

 DeepOnto aims to provide implemented deep learning models and an evaluation platform for various ontology engineering purposes.